bonkooo/sudokutree/README.md

 ## Introduction

-Sudoku is a puzzle where you must fill a n^2 x n^2 grid with digits so that each column, each row, and each of the n^2 nxn subgrids contains all the digits from 1 to n.
+Sudoku is a puzzle where you must fill a n<sup>2</sup> x n<sup>2</sup> grid with digits so that each column, each row, and each of the n<sup>2</sup> n x n subgrids contains all the digits from 1 to n.
 This project uses **backtracking** to solve the puzzle, and a **n-ary tree structure** is applied to track the recursive solving process.

 ---